julianolandim/tiocambio/README.md

 ## 📄 License

-This project is under the MIT license.
-See the `LICENSE` file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details in both English and Portuguese.

 ## ⚠️ Disclaimer